rominirani/cloud-code-sample-repository/README.md

 2. Click on `New Application`
 3. Select `Custom Application`
 4. When asked for the Git Repository URL, enter the URL of this repository: `https://github.com/rominirani/cloud-code-sample-repository.git`
-5. You will shown both the projects, Java and Python based.
-Select one of your choice.
+5. You will shown the Python project.
+Select that.
 6. Complete the rest of the steps to import the projects into Visual Studio Code.

 You are all set now and can directly deploy these APIs to a Serverless Compute Ennvironment like Cloud Run.